rackerlabs/docs-developer-blog/_posts/2019-02-13-install-and-configure-Forms-and-Reports-for-high-availability-on-OEL.md

    - Oracle Reports Tools - 12.2.1 [ReportsToolsComponent]
    - Oracle Reports Server - 12.2.1 [ReportsServerComponent]
    - Oracle Reports Bridge - 12.2.1 [ReportsBridgeComponent]
-   - Oracle JRF - 12.2.1.3.0 [oracle_common]
+   - Oracle JRF - 12.2.1.3.0 [oracle\_common]
    - WebLogic Coherence Cluster Extension - 12.2.1.3.0 [wlserver]
 3. On the **Application Location** page, set **Application Location** to **/u02/app/middleware/user\_projects/applications/DEV\_domain**.
-4. On the **Administrator Account** page, set the **Name** and **Password** for the WebLogic Administrator.
+4. On the **Administrator Account** page, set the **Name** and **Password** for the WebLogic administrator.
 5. On the **Domain Mode and JDK** page, set **Domain Mode** to **Production** and check the **JDK location** of **/u01/app/JAVA/jdk1.8.0\_181**.
 6. On the **Database Configuration Type** page, select **RCU Data** and set